Ada-Developers-Academy/ada-precourse-v2/preparing-for-ada/installfest.md

 ### About Python 3

-Macs come with an older version of Python, usually 2.7.x.
-However we will be using a version of Python 3 and we need to set up the Mac to use it.
-The long command we entered previously used homebrew to install it.
+Macs come with an older version of Python 3, which is primarily intended for use by the Mac system software itself.
+To develop our own Python programs, we set up a newer version of Python that we can update and modify without affecting the system-installed version.
+The long command we entered previously used Homebrew to install it.

 #### PIP - Python's Package Installer Program